Imran Khan gives green light to top PTI leaders for talks with powerful circles - ExBulletin

 In response to a question, the lawyer said the November 24 protest would only end when “the demands are met.”
 Meanwhile, he said, CM Gandapur briefed the former Prime Minister about the preparations related to the upcoming protest.

-“He [Imran] authorized to hold negotiations for the release of imprisoned workers and leaders and the restoration of democracy in the country,” she said, adding that the former prime minister set a deadline until Thursday for party leaders hold talks with the most powerful quarters.
+“He [Imran] authorized to hold negotiations for the release of imprisoned workers and leaders and the restoration of democracy in the country,” she said, adding that the former prime minister set until Thursday as the deadline for party leaders hold talks with the most powerful quarters.

 “November 24 would turn into a celebration if the stolen warrant was returned,” she added.